softkave/fimidara-server-node/notes/now.md

 - [ ] Add to public preset description what it's for and that it cannot be deleted.
 Add similar information to admin preset and that deleting it may lock the admin out of the app
 - [ ] Consistent '.' at the end of descriptions and messages
 - [ ] add index to fields to be indexed for mongo
-- [ ] org ID should be be conditional in inputs like for the tokens
+- [ ] workspace ID should be be conditional in inputs like for the tokens
 - [ ] delete permission items when entity, owner, or resource is deleted
 - [ ] public access ops and similar inputs should be replace
 - [ ] check file size when uploading